railsbridge/bridge_troll/README.md

 [![Build Status](https://secure.travis-ci.org/railsbridge/bridge_troll.png)](http://travis-ci.org/railsbridge/bridge_troll)

-This is a Rails app that helps organizers of RailsBridge workshops plan their events.
-We're planning to add features eventually to make it easier for organizers follow up with students and volunteers.
+This is a Rails app that helps RailsBridge workshop organizers plan their events.
+We also use it as a teaching tool and an open-source community testbed.

+The feature set is currently pretty minimal - definitely *pre-alpha*.
+Eventually, we'd like to fill out the organizer feature set, as well as incorporate ways for organizers follow up with students and volunteers.

 * [The running app](http://bridgetroll.herokuapp.com/)
 * [The staging server](http://bridgetroll-staging.herokuapp.com/)